Stephen Wasira

 Stephen Masato Wasira (born 1 July 1945 in Korosero (Misisi) village, Sazira ward, Bunda District, Mara Region) is a Tanzanian CCM politician who began his political career in the Tanganyika African National Union (TANU) Youth League at age 13.
 Throughout his career, he has held positions as Regional Commissioner, Minister in various portfolios, and served multiple terms as Member of Parliament for Bunda constituency between the 1980s and 2015, including a continuous 2-five-year term from 2005 to 2015.
-In President Jakaya Kikwete second term, he served as the Minister of State in the President's Office for Social Relations and Coordination since 2010.
+In President Jakaya Kikwete's second term, he served as the Minister of State in the President's Office for Social Relations and Coordination since 2010.
 He was selected as the Vice Chairman (Tanzania-Mainland) in Chama cha Mapinduzi, succeeding Abdulrahman Kinana.